TT-ReBORN/Georgia-ReBORN/README.md

 Georgia-ReBORN is a modification of **[Mordred's original Georgia theme](https://github.com/kbuffington/Georgia)** for foobar2000.<br />
 It's purpose is to be used mainly as a desktop version, the layout has been modified to look clean and simple<br />
 without any distractions.
 The cover artwork and playlist are the main focus.
 Besides the 10 existing themes<br />
-Georgia-ReBORN has to offer ( Options > Theme ) there is one special theme "ReBORN".
+Georgia-ReBORN has to offer ( Options > Theme ) there is one special theme "Reborn".
 Based on Mordred's<br />
 awesome dynamic color change feature, this theme will completely change it's appearance based on album art,<br />
-this means there are unlimited possibilites how the player will look like.
+this means there are unlimited possibilities how the player will look like.
 Every new album you play will be<br />
 a new experience!

 ![Themes](https://i.ibb.co/w6LqrzP/George-Re-BORN-Themes-Animation.webp)

-WilB's awesome library and biograhpy script has been integrated and modified to fit the overall design.<br />
+WilB's awesome library and biography script has been integrated and modified to fit the overall design.<br />
 You can choose the top menu > Options > Library to change various library options.
 Besides the 8 existing<br />
 built-in designs, the library has it's own default Georgia-ReBORN design.
 The classical tree view can be changed<br />
 swiftly by right clicking for the context menu and choose "Show album art".
 You can switch back to the default<br />